simonoxen/plastimatch/doc/sphinx/registration_command_file_reference.rst

      - openmp
      - string
      - Threading method used for parallel cost and gradient computations.
-       The choices are {brook, cuda, openmp, single}.
+       The choices are {cuda, opencl, openmp, single}.
-       If an unsupported threading choice is made (such as brook with b-spline), the nearest valid choice will be used.
+       If an unsupported threading choice is made (such as cuda with demons), the nearest valid choice will be used.